Get In Touch

 • A nationally accredited qualification at Certificate III level

-• Explore the industry through 120 hours of work placement
+• Exposure in the industry through work placements and assessments

 • Using electronic workplace data and documentation